Job Prospects... At a glance

 Source: Ministry of Education

 The annual income for valuers is estimated to be around $96,000.
 Income depends on experience and the area of specialisation.

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the category “Information and Organisation Professionals”.

 The number of valuers in employment was reasonably stable from 2006 to 2013.
-During the next few years, employment numbers are projected to rise at over 2%, and this should mean it will be possible for some new valuers to enter the occupation.
+During the next five years, employment numbers are projected to rise at over 2%, and this should mean it will be possible for some new valuers to enter the occupation.

 Source: Statistics NZ Census and MBIE projections